-To do so, open the Categories dialog, then click on the tab labelled with the incorrect category name.
+To do so, open the Edit Category dialog, then delete the incorrect column and select the correct column to assign to the category.
 In the image below, the age column has been incorrectly assigned to the gender category.
 Click delete to remove it.

 Assigning a column to a custom category

 If there isn't a relevant category available, you can create a custom category.
 This gives you the flexibility to use categories beyond what's included in the Global Schema.
 For example, if you have an internal ID or flag that you want to use.